KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_ktx/README.md

 ## Overview

 This extension adds the ability to specify textures using KTX v2 images.
-An implementation of this extension can use such images as an alternative to the PNG or JPEG images available in glTF 2.0 when higher precision or range is needed.
+An implementation of this extension can use such images as an alternative to the PNG or JPEG images available in glTF 2.0.
+This could for instance be when multiple images of the same dimension and format needs to be stored or when higher precision or range is needed.
+Multiple images can be stored in the KTX file using arrays and referenced using the `layer` property.

 When the extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_ktx` texture extension object.
 This extension does not define how to output the higher dynamic range result buffer to display or to a lower precision target buffer.

+One intended usecase is to make it easier for implementations to optimize texture uniform sampler usage by grouping samplers by dimension and format.
+For instance, if model uses an atlasmap and the resulting baseColor, normal and orm textures are the same size and format they can be stored as different layers in the same KTX file.
+This will then give a hint to the runtime implementation that these textures can be grouped together, potentially using less uniform samplers.

 ## glTF Schema Updates